 What are the treatment options?

 Currently there is no cure; however, there are medications that may be used to manage the symptoms and decrease the frequency of outbreaks.

 Can genital herpes be prevented?

-There are only two ways to prevent genital herpes.
+There are only two ways to prevent it.
 The first is to refrain from sexual contact of any kind.
 The second is to be in a long-term monogamous relationship, such as marriage, with a person who has not had any other sexual partners.
 The use of condoms does reduce the risk of transmission of genital herpes, but it does not prevent it.
 According to a study presented at the 2002 National STD Prevention Conference, there is a 40% risk of reduction by using condoms.

 1Wald, A, Langengerg, A., Kexl E, Izu AE, Ashely R, and Corey L, “Condoms protect men and women against Herpes Simplex Virus Type 2, Abstract, 2002 National STD Prevention Conference, San Diego, CA, March 4-7, 2002.